victorcezeh/data-engineering-final-semester-portfolio/README.md

 4. [Contact](#contact)

 ## About
-In this repository, you'll find a collection of projects and assessments that demonstrate your proficiency in various aspects of data engineering.
-Each project is designed to challenge and enhance your skills, covering topics such as data pipelines, ETL processes, Cloud, big data technologies, and more.
+In this repository, you'll find a collection of projects and assessments that demonstrate my proficiency in various aspects of data engineering.
+Each project is designed to challenge and enhance my skills, covering topics such as data pipelines, ETL processes, Cloud, big data technologies, and more.

 ## Projects